The United Front: A Contested Policy

 Debate over the March Action at the June Congress led to the Executive adopting the united-front policy in December 1921 and calling a further meeting in February-March 1922 to discuss implementation.
 This latter meeting of the Executive was expanded to include delegates from member parties.
 The French, Italian and Spanish parties moved a resolution opposing the united front, but the majority endorsed the policy.

 The next World Congress, the Fourth, took place in November and December 1922.
 Mussolini’s fascist seizure of power had taken place five weeks earlier.
 Fascism was unprecedented and it took time for the Comintern to grasp its principle.
-It did not help that the leadership of the Italian party around Amadeo Bordiga was ultra-leftist.
+The ultra-left Italian leader Amadeo Bordiga failed to provide an understanding of the threat of fascism in his report.

 “Prominent leaders of the Italian Communist Party (CP) denied any fundamental difference between Fascism and bourgeois democracy, viewing the fascist drive to power as the internal business of the ruling class and of no special concern to working people.”[v]